page0egap/probabilistic-linear-regression-attack-hypersphere-secure-sketch/README.md

 2. Follow the `svd.ipynb` with jupyter core(~~intel-attack-m~~ .venv) for svd solver;

 ## Experiments by real dataset(e.g. FEI dataset)

+You might find the already prepared dataset `fei_face_dataset`.
+If you just want to verify, you could just use `fei_face_dataset` and skip the step "Prepare real dataset".

 ### Prepare real dataset